Goal: People at all income levels have housing opportunities throughout the state.

 Housing is more than shelter.
 Our communities need stable neighborhoods where families can put down roots.
 Children need safe, stable homes and neighborhoods to flourish.
 Having affordable housing available throughout the metro area is important to a strong economy.
 It reduces worker shortages for employers, and transportation problems for workers.
 Concentrations of poverty in neighborhoods make them less stable, decreases property values and makes the area less desirable for businesses.

 - Twenty-six percent of Minnesota households are housing cost-burdened, paying 30 percent or more of their income for housing.
 This represents several years of decline in housing cost burden since the Great Recession, when the share of households paying too much for housing peaked at 34 percent.

-  - The Wilder Research homelessness study, conducted on one night in October 2015, counted 9,312 homeless adults, youth, and children.
-The total number of homeless people in Minnesota declined in 2015 for the first time since 2006.
+- The Wilder Research homelessness study, conducted on one night in October 2018, counted 10,233 homeless adults, youth, and children.
+The total number of homeless people in Minnesota increased by 10 percent from 2015.

 Stable housing improves a child's chance for school success.
 A vibrant economy depends on a workforce that has stable, affordable housing.
 Housing is an essential part of life for all residents, from immigrants to youth to older adults.
 Housing trends also vary by town and neighborhood.